prateekbhatt/userjoy/apps/api/README.md

     - billing

 - Billing status must be one of [trial, free, paying, cancelled]
-- The firstSessionAt attribute is added when a new user is created
-- ct property needs to be provided to the js snippet
 - Health score should be calculated based on total sessions in last 30 days, total time spent on site [?]

 - Ignoring: user acquisition data like (since we do not have data for non loggedin users):